Arrol-Johnston: Arrol-Johnston Car Company Ltd.

 In 1913 Arrol Johnston bought land at Heathhall, just outside Dumfries, and commissioned an American firm to build a factory.
 This is said to be the first factory in Britain to use ferro-concrete (concrete reinforced with metal bars), and was designed by Albert Kahn, architect of the Ford factory at Highland Park, Michigan, where the Model T was produced.
 A-J contracted to build 50 electric cars for Anderson Electric, maker of the Detroit Electric, at the new plant but it is not certain how many were actually made.
 Several models of car including the six-cylinder 23/9 were built up to the outbreak of war.

 The first post war Arrol-Johnston was the Victory model in 1919 designed by G. W. A. Brown which had an ohc 2651 cc 4-cylinder engine of 40 hp.
 They introduced the model to agents in March 1919 but the first production car was not delivered until August; it was sold to the Prince of Wales.
 The Victory sadly proved "unsellable and unreliable", and broke down while on a Royal tour of the West of England, so that the publicity attending its debut was not of the kind it needed.
 It was soon replaced by a modernized version of the prewar 15·9 hp; it was cheaper, but this was due to such cost-cutting measures as a black-painted radiator and fixed ignition.
-The 15·9 hp was revived as an urgent replacement for the Victory.
-A more modern version, the 20 hp, was introduced alongside the 15.9 hp in 1922.
+The 15·9 hp (Type F.K.) was revived as an urgent replacement for the Victory.
+A more modern version, the 20 hp Type E, was introduced alongside the 15.9 hp in 1922.

 In 1921 the cheaper Galloway was launched as, in theory, a separate make, from the Tongland works near Kirkcudbright.
 The car was based on the Fiat 501 and started with the 10/20 with a 1460 cc side-valve engine, in 1925 growing to the 1669 cc 12/20 and 12/30.
 Production moved to the main A-J factory in Heathhall in 1922.
 A short-lived 14 hp appeared in 1924, only to be replaced the following year by a 12·3 hp model.
 There also was a 4-cylinder 3290cc Empire model manufactured for the colonies.